 High dollar transactions require the signature of a Purchasing and Business Services buyer on the purchase order or agreement, or the signature of an individual with signature authority on agreements (see PUR 202, “Contract Signature Authority”).
 The signature of the buyer or authorized signer indicates that a determination of value for goods and services has been made.

-Vendors that do not offer value for goods and services are placed on the Consolidated General Services Administration Debarred List, a listing developed by federal agencies.
-Accordingly, the university will not do business with vendors on the list.
-To determine if a vendor is on the list, individuals may:
+Suppliers that do not offer value for goods and services are placed on the Consolidated General Services Administration Debarred List, a listing developed by federal agencies.
+Accordingly, the university will not do business with suppliers on the list.
+To determine if a supplier is on the list, individuals may:

-Buyers conducting formal solicitations determine if vendors are on the debarred list by requesting bidders or proposers to certify their status.
+Buyers conducting formal solicitations determine if suppliers are on the debarred list by requesting bidders or proposers to certify their status.

 For information on the authority for signing contracts and other agreements, see PUR 202, “Contract Signature Authority.”